Get News & Updates Directly To Your Inbox

 During your exam, the doctor can also test for other disorders identified by the National Eye Institute, including:

-Even if you don’t symptoms, it’s important to have your vision tested.
-While most diabetes-related eye problems are relatively minor, blindness from complications is still a major issue.
+Even if you don’t have symptoms, it’s important to get your vision tested.
+While most diabetes-related eye problems are often minor, blindness from complications is still a major issue.

 The American Diabetes Association (ADA) says many people with diabetes may develop “floaters” (dark spots or strings floating in your vision), blurred eyesight or less-than-perfect color vision.
 The ADA encourages people not to be lulled into a false sense of security.
-To help those at risk, they offer insight and information on ways to avoid complications that can lead to blindness.
+To help those at risk, they offer ways to avoid complications that can lead to blindness.

 Major eye disorders linked to diabetes include:

-See your eye doctor at least once a year if you have any type of diabetes and more often if your doctor recommends you do so.
+See your eye doctor at least once a year if you have any type of diabetes and more often if your doctor advises.
 It’s a small price to pay to keep your eyesight.